Chart Color Schemes

 Schofields has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 42 projects that could potentially impact the area.
-Notable projects include Landcom Demonstration Precinct at Schofields, Akuna Vista (Nirimba Fields), Tallawong Station Precinct South, and Schofields Square Stages 2 & 3.
-The following list provides details on those projects likely to be most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 42 projects that could affect the region.
+Notable ones include Landcom Demonstration Precinct at Schofields, Akuna Vista (Nirimba Fields), Tallawong Station Precinct South, and Schofields Square Stages 2 & 3.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.